gagoalaverdyan/Rebecca/README.md

 ## Usage

-Make sure a .txt book is in the program's root directory to be used a sthe cifer.
+Make sure a .txt book is in the program's root directory to be used as the cipher.
 ```python
 python ./rebecca.py
 ```